natedoesthings/TicTacToeApp/README.md

 ### Buttons
 - Easily Access the all new Settings Page!
 - Switch between light and dark mode!
-- Have the option between in-game sound!!
+- Have the option to toggle in-game sound!!